-The Hog Island Oyster Company is known for raising its oysters by hand and serving them at its farm in Marshall, or one of its oyster bars located in San Francisco and Napa Valley.
-For heaven on a half shell, reserve a picnic table on the farm, which comes with your own grill and shucking tools.
-Since 1989, Point Reyes Oyster Company has been providing shellfish to Bay Area wholesalers as well as the public at many local farmers markets.
-Tomales Bay Oyster Company in Marshall specializes in fresh oysters, clams and mussels and offers picnic areas by reservation for large groups as well.
+The Hog Island Oyster Company is known for raising its oysters by hand and serving them at its farm in Marshall, and at the Marin Country Mart in Larksupr.
+For heaven on a half shell, reserve a table at their Larkspur location.
+Since 1989, Point Reyes Oyster Company has been providing shellfish to Bay Area wholesalers as well as the public at many local farmers' markets.
+Tomales Bay Oyster Company in Marshall specializes in fresh oysters, clams, and mussels and offers picnic areas by reservation for large groups as well.
 With a small beach for walking, family and friends can spend the day shucking oysters in a gorgeous setting right on the bay.

 Many of these farmers and artisans express their dedication to this cause by supporting each other and one another’s products.
 It’s a network that has a ripple effect in the community at large — encouraging others to support local producers.
 The result is a sustainable food community — something that can also be described as authentically Marin County.